quantmind/quantflow/notebooks/theory/option_pricing.md

 ## Call option

-A call option is defined as
+The price C of a call option with strike $K$ is defined as
 \begin{align}
 C &= S_0 c_k \\
 k &= \ln\frac{K}{S_0}\\